DragonSenses/Algorithms/LeetCode/54-spiral-matrix/problem.md

     - We have two strategies to handle this:
         - **Approach 1:** Move the boundaries towards the center of the matrix after traversing a row or a column.
 When we meet a boundary, we know it's time to change direction and update the boundary.
         - **Approach 2:** Record each location that we have visited while traversing the matrix.
 When we meet a matrix boundary or a previously visited cell, we know it's time to change direction.

+# Boundary-Shrinking Approach

+## **Intuition**

+Our goal is to update boundaries as we traverse the matrix.
+When we finish traversing a row or column, we set up a boundary on it so that next time we get there, we know we need to change direction.
+Below is the first round of updating the top, right, bottom, and left boundaries.